 For best results, especially during the initial backup, use Stanford’s wired (Ethernet) network and temporarily prevent your computer from falling asleep.

 As a general rule, Code42 CrashPlan might not perform as expected on computers with more than 2 TB data or several million files.
 Actual performance depends on the amount of physical RAM, network throughput, disk speeds, CPU efficiency, and other factors.
 Review this support article if Code42 CrashPlan is running out of memory and crashing due to large file systems.
+Adjust app settings for memory usage with large backups with this support article.

 Users who depend on cellular data networks (“tethering”) for network connectivity should configure Code42 CrashPlan to avoid using their mobile hotspot to avoid costly plan overages.
 See Code42 CrashPlan network configuration documentation to learn how to adjust client network settings.